tothaval/AidingElementsUserInterface/testrun/readme.txt

 	properly, __WIP__

 F3: instantiate FlatShareCostCalculator element, __WIP__

+Command element currently features:
+>ELEMENTNAME create new element of type ELEMENTNAME on canvas
+<ELEMENTNAME select all elements of type ELEMENTNAME on canvas

 once the ui was active for one time, a data folder will be created in the same folder where the binary is located. within this folder